 Date

 Business or Organization Name (Employer)

-Address
+Address ·

-City State Zip Code
+City State Zip Code ·

-Contractor Subcontractor (check of
+Contractor Subcontractor (che

-Contracting Public Body
+Contracting Public Body +

 Contract/Project No

 Project Description

 Project Location

-of the above date, our company is in comp ('the Act') through utilization of the feder Department of Homeland Security.
-To the January 1, 2013 are authorized to work in the It is also agreed to that all public works verify the employment eligibility of each not date throughout the duration of the public federal EVP upon each new hire shall be man contractors/subcontractors will utilize the federal EVP to new hire within five (5) business days of the employee start c works contract.
-Documentation confirming the use of the aintained in the event of an investigation or audit.
+As a contractor/subcontractor for the all of the above date, our company is in or ('the Act') through utilization of the fed Department of Homeland Security.
+January 1, 2013 are authorized to work in the security of the employment eligibility of each date throughout the duration of the purification of the purification contained in this verification of false or misleading information in ederal E-Verify Progr To the best of my/o in the United States. orks contractors/subo ch new hire within fin ublic works contract. e maintained in the ex- norized representative contractors will utilize the ve (5) business days of the Documentation confirming vent of an investigation or ve of the company above correct and understand the correct and understand the e United States yees hired post e federal EVP to e employee start ing the use of the audit. e, attest that the at the submission

-information contained in this verification for of false or misleading information in co nnection with the above verification shall be subject to

-sanctions provided by law.
+· .